amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

       cd TransferBench
       make

 #.
-Run the TransferBench utlity with the following parameters and save the results.
+Run the TransferBench utility with the following parameters and save the results.

    .. code:: shell